bcgov/issuer-kit/docs/identity-kit-poc.md

     * An "Issue Verifiable Credential" button
       * On click, initialize an issue process - QR invitation code, etc.
       * Display a progress screen for the issuance process (same as email verification service)
-    * On completion, put a "prove credential" button that initiates an ephemeral proof process (same as vc-authn-oidc uses).
-      * Display a progress screen for the issuance process that on completion shows claims from the proof.
-    * Where to go next is TBD.
+    * On completion, display a link to a demo site so the user can try their new verifiable credential.